clearloop/elvis/book/values.md

 `Values` might be the most instresting part in Elvis, it focus on the design of our art.

-Most of `Elvis` Components have enum properties, instead of writing them in plain text, it terms to 'less thinking', free as a bird, free as in freedom.
+Most of `Elvis` widgets have enum properties, instead of writing them in plain text, it terms to 'less thinking', free as a bird, free as in freedom.

 ## Homework